PatrickChudalla/jclouds-examples/aws-rds-example/README.md

 #### 2. AWS SSO with IAM Database Authentication (`sso`)

 Uses temporary AWS credentials from SSO to generate RDS IAM authentication tokens.
-The database user must be configured for IAM authentication in RDS.
+Before using this method, ensure all prerequisites in [Requirements for IAM Database Authentication](#requirements-for-iam-database-authentication) are met.

 **Important**: This method requires temporary AWS credentials with session tokens from AWS STS.
 Static AWS credentials do NOT work with RDS IAM authentication.